 - A recent example in the United States is the Affordable Care Act.
 Its regulations required Catholic employers and even religious orders to provide abortion and contraception coverage.

 - This situation underlines our need to be engaged in civic life.
 We have a duty to exercise our rights as citizens and to defend the rights of others in order to promote the common good.
 We generally do this by voting and otherwise advocating for our rights.

 - Generally, when we engage with our culture, we have to appeal to reason, not to revelation.
-It does no good to appeal to the Magisterium of the Church to non-Catholic Christians or to God’s Law to non-Christians, agnostics, or even atheists.
+It does no good to cite the Magisterium of the Church as an authority when speaking to non-Catholic Christians or to offer God’s Law as a standard when trying to convince non-Christians, agnostics, or even atheists.
 Consequently, we need to know the natural law in a way that our parents and grandparents did not.
 We need simple and readily understandable rational arguments.
 Here are some examples.